Meta-Continual Learning

 Online Meta-Learning (OML)

-Javed and White (2019) (Javed & White, 2019) proposed OML, which meta-learns a representation that is robust to catastrophic forgetting.
+Javed and White (2019) (Javed & White, 2019) proposed OML (originally introduced under the name Meta-learned Representations for Continual Learning, MRCL), which meta-learns a representation that is robust to catastrophic forgetting.
 The architecture separates the network into a representation learning network (RLN) and a prediction learning network (PLN).
 The RLN is meta-trained using a MAML-like outer loop (Finn et al., 2017) where the meta-objective explicitly penalizes forgetting: after the inner loop updates the PLN on a sequence of tasks, the outer loop adjusts the RLN so that the learned representation supports learning new tasks without degrading performance on earlier ones.
 OML demonstrated that representations can be meta-trained to be inherently continual-learning-friendly, generalizing well to long task sequences (up to 200 tasks) not seen during meta-training.

 A Neuromodulated Meta-Learning Algorithm (ANML)

-Beaulieu et al. (2020) (Beaulieu et al., 2020) introduced ANML, which draws inspiration from neuromodulation in biological brains -- the process by which neuromodulatory signals (e.g., dopamine, acetylcholine) selectively gate plasticity in neural circuits.
+Beaulieu et al. (2020) (Beaulieu et al., 2020) introduced ANML, which draws inspiration from neuromodulation in biological brains (the process by which neuromodulatory signals such as dopamine and acetylcholine selectively gate plasticity in neural circuits).
 ANML adds a neuromodulatory network that produces activation gates for the prediction network during learning.
 These gates determine which neurons are allowed to update, selectively protecting important features while allowing plasticity for new learning.

 The neuromodulatory network is meta-learned end-to-end, so it automatically discovers task-dependent gating patterns that minimize forgetting.
-ANML outperforms OML on several benchmarks and demonstrates better scalability to long task sequences.
+On the Omniglot sequential-class benchmark used by both methods, Beaulieu et al. report that ANML retains higher accuracy than OML as the number of sequentially learned classes grows, indicating better scalability to long task sequences.
 The biological plausibility of the neuromodulatory mechanism is an appealing feature, connecting algorithmic continual learning research to neuroscience.

 La-MAML